peblio/app/developer_docs/README.md

 ## Local Server Debug

+Please note, the debug only works in Visual Studio Code.
+Also the debug does not work with python being used in virtualenv.

 1. Install Visual Studio Code and open project
 2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"
 3. Install a breakpoint and start the Debug